we can talk about the experience and make a connection with our

 is a one-hour documentary that portrays the poignant stories

-Japanese Americans who were interned as children in US
+Japanese Americans who were incarcerated as children in US prison camps during W.W.II.

 The film captures a three-day intensive group experience, during